temq09/bot451/README.md

 When running in the standalone mode it's required to provide a path to [singilefile](https://github.com/gildas-lormeau/SingleFile) binary.

-Supported parameters:
+Supported options:
-- `backend_url` - the url for the backend to serve the requests, required for the distributed mode
+- `backend-url` - the url for the backend to serve the requests, required for the distributed mode
-- `singlefile_cli` - path to the singlefile binary, required for standalone mode
-- `work_dir` - path to the folder needed to save the pages, required for the standalone mode
+- `work-dir` - path to the folder needed to save the pages, required for the standalone mode
-- `throttling_timeout_seconds` - throttling interval for requests from the same client
+- `throttling-timeout-seconds` - throttling interval for requests from the same client

+Supported arguments:
+- `SINGLEFILE-CLI` - path to the singlefile binary, required for standalone mode

 To start the bot in the standalone mode:
 ```bash